SysMo/SmoWeb/ThermoFluids/templates/ThermoFluids/restblocks/reStructuredText/FluidPropertiesDoc.rst

 Isentrops
 ~~~~~~~~~

+A special algorithm was developed for tracing isentrops, so that most calculations can be expressed in terms
+of the fundamental variables of the equation of state: temperature and density.

 1. Start from a seed poing :math:`f_0`
 2. Compute the fluid state based on :math:`s` and :math:`T` variables